Table of Contents

 The only essential difference between the usual editable wpDataTables, and editable wpDataTables where users can edit only their own rows, is the user ID field.
 If you create a table on MySQL side yourself, just prepare an integer column for storing your user_id.

-From version 2.1, if you use some custom roles from other plugins (like it is S2Member or any other), those roles will be available in the same selectbox on the backend page of wpDataTables plugin.
+From version 2.1, if you use some custom user roles from other plugins (such as S2Member or any other), those roles will be available in the same multi-selectbox “Editor roles” dropdown menu on the backend page of your wpDataTable in the Editing tab.

 From the 2.5 version of wpDataTables you can use this checkbox.